gvwilson/sensibleadventures/shapers/story.md

 "No more rust.
 No more oh, I regret, we do not have that part."
 It waved its mis-matched manipulators for emphasis.

+---

+"That is just phase one of its plan," Dickety said.

+Sensei Reed sighed.
+"Why do villains' plans always have phases?
+Why can't they just get on with it and do some evil?"